opea-project/GenAIExamples/CodeGen/docker-composer/gaudi/README.md

 3. Answers from AI assistant (Code will be highlighted properly according to the programming language it is written in, also support streaming output)
 4. Copy or replace code with one click (Note that you need to select the code in the editor first and then click "replace", otherwise the code will be inserted)

-You can also select the code in the editor and ask the AI assistant about the code directly.
+You can also select the code in the editor and ask the AI assistant questions about the code directly.
 For example:

 - Select code